 What do you think about your pet's weight?
 Be honest.
 Do you think that they're an appropriate weight?
 Do you think they're too thin?
 Too heavy?

-Would it surprise you to learn that nearly 50% of the dogs, and nearly 60% of the cats in America are overweight or obese?
-This is according to the Association for Pet Obesity Prevention, and based upon the results of their 2009 National Pet Obesity Awareness Day Study.
-What is perhaps even sadder, and will make the problem that much more difficult to combat, is that many owners were mistaken about their own pet’s weight.
+Would it surprise you to learn that 56% of the dogs, and nearly 60% of the cats in America are overweight or obese?
+This is according to the Association for Pet Obesity Prevention, and based upon the results of their 2017 National Pet Obesity Awareness Day Study.
+What is perhaps even sadder, and will make the problem that much more difficult to combat, is what they found in their landmark 2009 pet owner study... that many pet owners didn't recognize that their pets were at an unhealthy weight (and what that meant to their pet's health and comfort).

 - Owners often incorrectly believe their overweight pets are at a healthy weight.